-Seeking to revitalise sociology's engagement with the subject of 'character', Sayer (2019) accounts for the recent unpopularity of the concept by highlighting the ideological uses to which it has been put, and exploring how its populist deployment relies upon under socialized views of individuals that obfuscate structural inequalities.
-This is evident in the history of 'poor blaming', condemning the destitute as morally culpable for their poverty, that re-emerged during the 1970s alongside the neoliberal assault on welfare (Welshman, 2006).
+assault on welfare (Welshman, 2006).
 The unpopularity of studies into character is also apparent in the discipline's preference for notions such as the habitus which provide more structural accounts of dispositional qualities.
-Dissatisfied with the level of generalisation core to such approaches, however, Sayer (2019: 3) utilises virtue ethics to examine in more detail those qualities that 'involve and promote flourishing (eudaimonia) or suffering'.
+Dissatisfied with the level of generalisation core to such approaches, however, Sayer (2020: 462) utilises virtue ethics to examine in more detail those qualities that 'involve and promote flourishing (eudaimonia) or suffering'.
 'Character' is valid sociologically, he concludes, as a means of exploring how social circumstances and human agency shape individuals' morally and socially significant evaluations of, and actions towards, themselves and others.

 Sayer's argument is a timely reminder of why the analysis of individual dispositions should not be left to psychology.
-Nevertheless, his focus on 'moral qualities' (Sayer, 2019: 2), alongside popular (mis)uses of 'character', bypasses the main sociological tradition of character studies.
-Early examples of this genre include Mead's (1942) And Keep Your Powder Dry, Riesman's (1969 [1950]) The Lonely Crowd, Mills's (1951) White Collar, Gerth and Mills's (1953) Character and Social Structure, Potter's (1954) People of Plenty, Whyte's (1956) The Organization Man, Cunliffe's (1968) Soldiers and Civilians, and Lasch's (1979) The Culture of Narcissism.
-These studies examined warfare, commercialism and family structure, the service sector, social roles, and the narcissistic preoccupation with self that superseded the culture of competitive individualism.
+Nevertheless, his focus on 'moral qualities' (Sayer, 2020: 461), alongside popular (mis)uses of 'character', bypasses the main sociological tradition of character studies.
+Early examples of this genre include Cunliffe's (1968) Soldiers and Civilians, Gerth and Mills's (1953) Character and Social Structure, Lasch's (1991 [1979]) The Culture of Narcissism, Mead's (1942) And Keep Your Powder Dry, Mills's (1951) White Collar, Potter's (1954) People of Plenty, Riesman's (1969 [1950]) The Lonely Crowd and Whyte's (1956) The Organization Man.
+These studies examined warfare, commercialism and family structure, the service sector, social roles and the narcissistic preoccupation with self that superseded the culture of competitive individualism.
 Yet each was concerned with 'grasp[ing] history and biography and the relations between the two' via those personal qualities common to significant numbers within a particular culture (Fromm, 1960 [1942]: 239; Mills, 2000 [1959]: 6).
-Highlighting the dispositions and views shared by groups of individuals, this sociology of character has a distinctive remit to Sayer's (2019) analysis of moral virtues/vices, yet importantly refuses to assume the high levels of societal-individual congruence that render problematic popular explications of the habitus (e.g. Bourdieu and Wacquant, 1992: 13).
+Highlighting the dispositions and views shared by groups of individuals, this sociology of character has a distinctive remit to Sayer's (2020) analysis of moral virtues/vices, yet importantly refuses to assume the high levels of societal-individual congruence that render problematic popular explications of the habitus (e.g. Bourdieu and Wacquant, 1992: 13).

-It is against this background that we explore the present-day significance of sociology's longstanding concern with character.
-We begin by analysing this tradition's rise, revisiting Riesman's (1969 [1950]) hugely influential account of twentieth century other-directedness.
+It is against this background that we explore the present-day significance of sociology's long-standing concern with character.
+We begin by analysing this tradition's rise, revisiting Riesman's (1969 [1950]) hugely influential account of 20th-century otherdirectedness.
 Riesman's study remains relevant because it highlights the sociological value of ascertaining diverse characterological forms, and explores the potential psychological costs of any socially structured qualities linking individuals to a socio-economic system.
 We then identify a new characterological form that illuminates the personal consequences of structural changes across contemporary societies.
-This necessitates engaging critically with theorists of change, risk, and uncertainty, in explicating the contours of an emergent opportunity-directed character.
-Founded upon a reflexive, future-oriented commitment to agency in contexts of radical uncertainty, these characterological qualities enable suitably situated individuals to pursue their priorities across various domains, but have as their counterpoint particular 'pathologies' in terms of psychological costs and social inequalities.
+This necessitates engaging critically with theorists of change, risk and uncertainty, in explicating the contours of an emergent opportunity-directed character.
+Founded upon a reflexive, futureoriented commitment to agency in contexts of radical uncertainty, these characterological qualities enable suitably situated individuals to pursue their priorities across various domains, but have as their counterpoint particular 'pathologies' in terms of psychological costs and social inequalities.
 In conclusion, we argue that the fate of character remains vital to sociology, highlighting what forms of individual flourishing and decline are most feasible and developing, albeit via a different route, Sayer's agenda-setting evaluation of the subject.